Nikaple/mapped-types/README.md

 That's a lot of redundant code!

-Thus, [NestJS](https://github.com/nestjs/nest) now provides several utility functions that perform type transformations to help us avoid doing this, and make life a little bit easier.
+Thus, this project now provides several utility functions that perform type transformations to help us avoid doing this, and make life a little bit easier.

 Available mapped types: